section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 [Image source](https://www.mysql.com/support/supportedplatforms/workbench.html)

 #### Installing MySQL Workbench on Windows
 Download MySQL Installer from the [official website](https://dev.mysql.com/downloads/installer/).
+Install MySQL Workbench using the downloaded installer.
 For this installation, I recommend the default configurations as in the screenshot below.

 ![MySQL installer Windows](/engineering-education/visual-database-design-with-mysql-workbench/mysql-installer.jpg)